-- $\mathbf{x}{\mathbf{x}}$ is an identifier that always denotes the mathematical free variable.
+- \x\ is an identifier that always denotes the mathematical free variable.
 It cannot be assigned. - Sollya manipulates mathematical functions of a single variable.
 The first time that a variable name is used without having been assigned before, this variable name is automatically considered by Sollya as the name of the free variable.
 Subsequently, any other unassigned variable name will be considered as the free variable with a warning making this conversion explicit.
 This is convenient for an every-day use of the interactive tool, but it has the drawback that the free variable name can change from a session to another.
 There are contexts (e.g., within a procedure, or for doing pattern matching) when one might want to refer to the free variable regardless of its name in the current session.
-For this purpose x is a universal identifier, always available and always denoting the free variable, whatever its name is in the current context.
+For this purpose \x\ is a universal identifier, always available and always denoting the free variable, whatever its name is in the current context. - x can be used to retrieve the name of the current free variable as a string by simply concatenating it to "".